 Posterior pelvic pain may mimic sciatica in pregnancy

 A common type of pregnancy-related pain—posterior pelvic pain (pelvic girdle pain) may cause symptoms that are similar to sciatica.
 Posterior pelvic pain is common during pregnancy and may affect up to 76% of pregnant women.
 This pain may also be experienced up to 2 years after childbirth in 5% to 8.5% of new mothers.3

 - In posterior pelvic pain, a stabbing, dull, shooting, and/or burning pain may be felt in the posterior pelvic area.

 - The pain may extend into the buttock and radiate to the groin and back of the thigh.

 - This pain, unlike sciatica, is often impossible to locate precisely and may change in type or area(s) affected as the pregnancy progresses.3

-The exact cause of posterior pelvic pain is not well understood and may be caused by hormonal, metabolic, or other biomechanical changes that occur during pregnancy.
+The exact cause of posterior pelvic pain is not well understood and the pain may result due to hormonal, metabolic, or other biomechanical changes that occur during pregnancy.

 Tips to relieve sciatica during pregnancy

 Several home treatments can help relieve sciatica symptoms while pregnant.
 As a general rule, any new treatment, including oral or topical medication, must be discussed with a doctor before use to reduce the risk of side effects to the growing fetus.